gknappattack/Supercomputer-Instructions/README.md

 <br>

-Now that your job is scheduled, you can check the status of current jobs and view output from the same compute node.
+Now that your job is scheduled, we can use check the job status and view the output from the supercomputer terminal window.

 <br>